The following professionals lent their expertise to this article:

 DNP and PhD Doctoral Programs

-If you’re a working nurse looking for the highest level of academic training, a Doctor of Nursing Practice (DNP) might be for you.
+If you’re a working nurse looking for the highest level of professional training, a Doctor of Nursing Practice (DNP) might be for you.
 You’ll gain a deep understanding of the challenges facing nursing and healthcare today.
 If you’re more interested in research, a PhD could lead you to a career in teaching, administration, or healthcare leadership.

 Example: Northwestern State University